 The tube that goes into the lungs makes it easier for bacteria to enter deep into the lungs.

-To reduce your chance of VAP, the hospital staff will: Elevate the head of your bed 30°-45°Wash their hands before and after touching you or the ventilatorClean the inside of your mouth on a regular basisKeep you on the ventilator only if it is necessaryAvoid overly sedating youRegularly suction your airway
+To help reduce your chance of VAP, the healthcare team will: Elevate the head of your bed 30°-45°Wash their hands before and after touching you or the ventilatorClean the inside of your mouth on a regular basisKeep you on the ventilator only if it is necessaryAvoid overly sedating youRegularly suction your airway

 American Thoracic Society.
 Guidelines for the management of adults with hospital-acquired, ventilator-associated, and healthcare-associated pneumonia.